-Firm Name Lightman Investment Management Limited FRN 827120 Disclosure period 01/01/2022 - 31/12/2022 Investment Policy The Firm managed two separate portfolios for one fund group during the period.
+Firm Name Lightman Investment Management Limited FRN 827120 Disclosure period 01/01/2023 - 31/12/2023 Investment Policy The Firm managed two separate portfolios for one fund group during the period.
 The investment policy of the two portfolios (a UK UCITS sub-fund and a Luxembourg UCITS sub-fund) is to provide long term (in excess of five years) capital growth.
 The funds invest primarily in the shares of companies that are domiciled in, based in, or carry out the larger part of their business activities in Europe.
 The fund maintained a concentrated portfolio of approximately 40-50 holdings, selected at the managers discretion.
 The manager aimed to invest in undervalued companies with positive operational momentum.
-Average size of holding (%) 2.17% of NAV for the LF Lightman European Fund 2.21% of NAV for the Lightman European Equities Fund Highest single holding (%) 6.55% of NAV for the LF Lightman European Fund 6.05% of NAV for the Lightman European Equities Fund Lowest single holding (%) 0.01% of NAV for the LF Lightman European Fund 0.01% of NAV for the Lightman European Equities Fund General voting behaviour (%) The Firm voted for approximately 85.16% of the ballots it received from its custodian.
+Average size of holding (%) 2.16% of NAV for the WS Lightman European Fund 2.16% of NAV for the Lightman European Equities Fund Highest single holding (%) 5.58% of NAV for the WS Lightman European Fund 5.39% of NAV for the Lightman European Equities Fund Lowest single holding (%) 0.01% of NAV for the WS Lightman European Fund 0.01% of NAV for the Lightman European Equities Fund General voting behaviour (%) The Firm voted for approximately 88.38% of the ballots it received from its custodian.
+The Firm abstained from voting for approximately 1.14% of the ballots it received from its custodian.
 The Firm did not vote for the remaining ballots.
 Reasons for not voting some ballots include timing factors, restrictions on sale required by issuer and missing Power of Attorneys.
 In general, the Firm voted in line with the ESG focussed recommendations of Glass Lewis.
 These recommendations were combined for/against the management/shareholders.
-In general, the Firm favoured stock dividend over cash dividend, wherever it received option.
-It is important to note that the Firm has changed its policy on this and has opted to receive cash dividend over stock dividend, while reinvesting the cash.
-This has been done to achieve a better execution.
+In general, the Firm favoured cash dividend over stock dividend, wherever it received option.
 Most significant votes explained The Firm has been generally supportive of investee company's management in their proposals with respect to dividend policy, financials, director appointment etc. The Firm has a policy of taking opposing stance on a case by case basis.
 Proxy advisors The Firm used Glass Lewis.